-On 6 March 2020, 6 August 2021 and 26 April 2022 the Department of Enterprise Tax Audit of the GDT issued a letter to the Bank to conduct a tax reassessment for sequentially for the financial years 2018, 2019 and 2020 to 2021, respectively.
+On 6 March 2020, 6 August 2021, and 26 April 2022, the Department of Enterprise Tax Audit of the GDT issued a letter to the Bank to conduct a tax reassessment sequentially for the financial years 2018, 2019, 2020 and 2021, respectively.

-As at the date of the report, GDT has neither replied nor requested for additional documents from the Bank regarding these tax reassessments.
+The Bank has provided several requested documents to GDT.
+As at the date of the report, GDT has not requested additional documents from the Bank and issued the results of the tax reassessments.